PaoloMissier/CSC8101-2017-18-Coursework/index.md

 * A `.zip` file containing the src for the spark job
 * A `.txt` file containing the recommendations and ratings for user _30878_ (may be two `.txt` files).
 * A `.zip` file containing all the predicted ratings from `qualifying_simple.txt`.
 This is likely many text files of the form `part-0000.txt` etc...
-* A `.txt` file containint all the Cypher read queries asked for in Task 7.
+* A `.txt` file containing the Cypher read query asked for in Task 7.

 The above files should in turn be placed within a file named `submission.zip` and uploaded to Ness.